 Getting Started

-Speedscale is a 3 part process: Observe, Analyze, and Replay.
+Speedscale follows a 3-part workflow: Observe, Analyze, and Replay.

 Observe

-The data we observe is being sent to Speedscale’s cloud data warehouse for storage and analysis.
+Captured traffic is sent to Speedscale for storage and analysis.

 Once you have Speedscale installed, view your services.